 Reversionary beneficiaries

-A reversionary beneficiary is someone who will receive the money in your Income account if you pass away.
-You can choose one dependant to continue to receive regular income payments from your account.
-They can also take a lump sum withdrawal.
+A reversionary beneficiary is someone who'll get your Income account if you pass away.
+You can choose 1 dependant to continue to get regular income payments from your account.
+Or they can choose to take your super as a lump sum instead.

-Your valid reversionary beneficiary nomination will always be taken into account over any binding death benefit nomination you have in place.
+A valid reversionary beneficiary nomination takes priority over any binding nominations you have in place.

 You can change or nominate a reversionary beneficiary by logging into Member Online.